EmulairEmulator/Emulair-Lemuroid-clone/README.md

 - [ ] Cheat codes support
 - [ ] RetroAchievements support
 - [ ] .7z ROMs support
-- [ ] Syncing save files across cloud services such as Google Firebase, Dropbox and Microsoft OneDrive (on top of Google Drive)
+- [ ] Syncing save files on Google Firebase and/or Supabase (I will decide which one I will choose after testing them both)
 - [ ] A user-friendly intro screen concisely explaining how to use the app
 - [ ] An info screen containing frequently asked questions and other useful stuff
-- [ ] A profile screen used for easily connecting to various platforms (RetroAchievements, Google Drive, Google Firebase, Dropbox, Microsoft OneDrive) and syncing save files to the cloud (previously, the Google Drive connection screen and savedata syncing buttons were located in completely different places)
+- [ ] A profile screen used for easily connecting to RetroAchievements and syncing save files to the cloud
-- [ ] Button prompts before every important action, such as saving / loading states
+- [ ] Button prompts before every important action, such as saving/loading states
 - [ ] Light Theme, AMOLED Theme, Material You Theme (previously there was only a Dark Theme)
 - [ ] Slide down in the "Games" page to rescan your directories and refresh your games list
 - [ ] Automatically rescan internal directories on app restart
-- [ ] Set what screen orientation games should be opened in (landscape / portrait / follow device)
+- [ ] Set what screen orientation games should be opened in (landscape/portrait/follow device)
 - [ ] Set on-screen buttons' transparency
 - [ ] Different app layout for tablets and foldables
 - [ ] Different app layout for phones in landscape orientation